crosenfrisk/password-generator/README.md

 [Example of validation and if statement for number input] (http://jsfiddle.net/nZ37J/)

-Referenced JavaScript from in-class projects such as Taskinator, and Robot Gladiators.
+In-class projects such as Taskinator, and Robot Gladiators served as useful references for JavaScript.

+*Tutoring sessions with Julio Valdez clarified the purpose and function of `if()` statements.
+I learned learn how to ask the right questions, identifying keywords within the acceptance criteria to refine my code, better addressing the requirements of the project.*

 ## LICENSE: